SRDR Usage Policies

-- Do not falsely present yourself as a representative, employee, or official of a governmental entity by accidental or deliberate means including misleading or confusing statements in your postings.
+- Do not falsely present yourself as a representative, employee, or official of a governmental entity by accidental or deliberate means, including misleading or confusing statements in your posts.

-- Refrain from adding or posting any copyrighted material to the site, without written permission of the copyright owner.
+- Refrain from adding or posting any copyrighted material to the site if you cannot document written permission of the copyright owner.